AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 having the compiler do these computations for you, if possible.

 Here's an example illustrating the facilities.
-The procedure defines an array of record values, then walks the array, printing the array components as it goes.
+The procedure defines an array of record values, then traverses the array, printing the array components as it goes.
 (This is not the way to really implement such code.
 It's just an illustration for address arithmetic.)

 .. code-block:: ada

    with Ada.Text_IO;               use Ada.Text_IO;

-   with System.Storage_Elements;
-   use  System.Storage_Elements;
+   with System.Storage_Elements;   use System.Storage_Elements;
    with System.Address_To_Access_Conversions;

    procedure Demo_Address_Arithmetic is